samuellee19/CSCI145_Option_Pricing/docs/BS_Model_draft/BS_Model_draft.md

-Since it is important to save model for reproducibility, we will be saving the model in every phase:
+Since it is important to save model for reproducability, we will be saving the model in every phase:

 ```python